 Day 9 – Flight to UK

-Early morning transfer to the airport for our direct flight back to London Heathrow, with an afternoon arrival.
+Early morning transfer to the airport for our direct flight back to London Heathrow, landing just after midday.

 - Flights in Economy Class by scheduled airlines